paul356/esp32_keyboard/README.md

 idf.py build
 idf.py flash
 ```
-In ~build~ directory you will find a /esp32_keyboard.bin/.
+In /build/ directory you will find a /esp32_keyboard.bin/.
 Flash this firmware to your esp32s3.
 ```
 idf.py flash
 ```